Cultural Immersion Experiences

 St. John Paul II, Novo Millennio Ineunte (2001)

-Duc in Altum experiences will introduce you to the Catholic intellectual and cultural tradition through immersion in the ideas, history, culture, and locations of this tradition.
+Duc in Altum experiences will introduce you to Catholic and humanistic intellectual and cultural life through immersion in ideas, history, culture, and locations nearby and around the world.
 Imagine spending two weeks in Krakow, Poland, studying the lives and writings of John Paul II, Faustina Kowalska, and Maximilian Kolbe; or two weeks in Oxford, England, studying C. S. Lewis, J. R. R. Tolkien, and John Henry Newman.
-You might travel to Catholic Mexico City to encounter Our Lady of Guadalupe, or join thousands of pilgrims on the Camino de Santiago in Spain.
+You might travel to Mexico City to encounter Our Lady of Guadalupe, or join thousands of pilgrims on the Camino de Santiago in Spain.

 What to Expect